ngandn18/CS50P-Project/README.md

 ```
 ![run 02 ex](images/run02.png)

-### Run and save the result in a text file
+### 3. Run and save the result in a text file

 We can save the result output in a text file to review, especially when the output is too long.
 The following command help us to view both the result on the screen and the result in the text file.
-Command *less* help us view each page if the content is large.
+Command *less* help us view each page in the large content.
 ```
     $ cat t1 | python project.py | tee result.t1
     ...